darkpalacestudio/manuals/common/04_04_controls_footer.md

 signal processing chain.
 Additionally, the plugin will also turn grey-scale indicating its state.

 <div class="quote bg-yellow">
 Note that internal oversampling and process mode conversion will still be performed, even if bypass is enabled.
 </div>

+Most DAWs offer the option to bypass a plugin.
+However this will also bypass oversampling, potentially resulting in clicks.
+The internal bypass avoids this issues.
 <span class="spacer"/>

 #### Individual Channel Bypass
 <span class="location">*(located right in the Footer)*</span>\
 <div class="block controls bg-dark-2">
-- <span class="item">Left-Click: </span> Toggle Bypass per Channel.
+- <span class="item">Left-Click: </span> Toggle Bypass an individual Channel.
 </div>

-The channel options to be bypassed change, based on the state of Process Mode.
+This allows to bypass an individual channel, based on the Processing Mode.
 Thus it is possible to bypass none, one or both of L/R or M/S channels, giving plenty of options, e.g. just processing the Mid channel.
 Additionally, the bypassed channel will be highlighted indicating its state.
 <div class="pb"></div>